cgpu/12-12-2019-ggplot2-workshop/group_5/README.md

-Materiały z warsztatów ggplot2 w ramach Warszawskich Spotkań Entuzjastów R - GRUPA 5
+Materials from the ggplot2 workshops as part of [the Warsaw Meetings of Enthusiasts R](http://bit.ly/waRsaw_meetup) - Group 5